mindsing-web/mindsing-web.github.io/web/content/en/privacy-policy.md

 ### Information You Provide

-- **Contact information**: When you subscribe to our newsletter or contact us, we collect your name and email address.
+- **Contact information**: When you contact us through our contact form, we collect your name and email address.
-- **Account information**: If you create an account, we collect login credentials and profile information.
+- **Calendar booking information**: When you schedule appointments through our calendar system, we collect your name, email address, and any additional information you provide related to the booking.
-- **User content**: Any content you submit, including comments, reviews, or forum posts.
+- **User content**: Any content you submit, including comments or feedback.

 ### Information Collected Automatically

 - **Usage data**: Information about how you interact with our website, including pages visited and time spent.
 - **Device information**: Browser type, operating system, and device identifiers.
 - **IP address**: Used to approximate your location and for security purposes.

+## How We Store Your Data

+We use Zoho CRM to store and manage data collected through our website.
+Your personal information is processed and stored according to Zoho's security and data protection policies.
+For more information about Zoho's data practices, please visit [Zoho's privacy policy](https://www.zoho.com/privacy.html).

 ## How We Use Cookies